Composition – the black sheep of sync?

-Clients very often find themselves in a position whereby they love the timeless nature and gritty character of an old song and its recording, but simply cannot stretch to licensing the original.
-And they’re understandably hesitant in trying to have something produced that can deliver on the classic sound of records from bygone eras.
+Clients often find themselves in a position whereby they love the timeless nature and gritty character of an old song and its recording, but they can’t stretch to licensing the original.
+But they’re also understandably hesitant in trying to have something produced that can deliver on the classic sound of records from bygone eras.

-Again too many music production companies stab around in the dark, with well-worn cliches that miss the mark, with the resulting track sounding unconvincing and like a watered down derivative, neither fresh and new enough to be exciting nor timeless enough to be nostalgic.
+Too many music production companies stab around in the dark, with the resulting track sounding unconvincing and like a watered down derivative, neither fresh and new enough to be exciting nor timeless enough to be nostalgic.
 Neither.
 Beige.
 Bollocks.

-When we are asked to write something authentic to an era or genre, we are aware that it is not just the melody you write, the chord progression you accompany it with and the beat that kicks it along, but the specific instruments idiomatic to that style, and down to the last detail.
+When we are asked to write something authentic to an era or genre, we are aware that it is not just the melody you write, the chord progression you accompany it with and the beat that kicks it along, but the specific instruments idiomatic to that style, and teh production details nailed down to the last detail.
 Doing a late 60 psych-rock garage track?
 Well we’ll need a big 28inch Ludwig kick drum for that.
 Looking for early 90s rave sound?
 No worries, lets fire up the Juno.
 Looking for a 30s MGM type score?
 OK, that string section should be 24 pieces not 64 etc. Plate or spring reverb?
 What tape width to track through?
 Which microphone to record the vocal with?
 Mono or stereo?
 This stuff matters.

 Clients can have the best of both worlds: the timeless sound of yesteryear, lovingly and painstakingly recorded and produced, coupled with a custom-fit to the specific length and narrative of the film.
 And at a fraction of the cost.
 Win-win.

-For clients who still have concerns about engaging with composers or a new company for the first time, there is one approach that is undergoing something of a boom at the moment that can represent a great halfway-house between original composition and licensing.
+For clients who still have reservations about composition, there is one approach that is undergoing something of a boom at the moment that can represent a great halfway-house between bespoke and licensing.
 ‘Re-versioning’ or the cover version.

-It can be a nice introduction to working with new musicians, as through the lyric, song’s cultural history and song form already being present, there is already something of a framework to build out from.
+It can be a nice introduction to working with new musicians, as through the lyric and song form already being present, there is already something of a framework to build out from.

 Of course, the best use of re-versioning, is one that takes the existing track and re-invents it entirely tailored to the needs of the film, as this balances audience familiarity, with a fresh forward-looking approach to the song guided by the mood the director is looking to forge.

-Lo-Fang’s version of “You’re The One That I Want” from the Grease OST for Baz Luhrman’s award-winning Chanel No 5 ad alway sticks in the mind as a great example of re-versioning done well.
+Lo-Fang’s version of “You’re The One That I Want” from the Grease OST for Baz Luhrman’s award-winning Chanel No 5 ad always sticks in the mind as a great example.